softwerks/blog.bkgmn.net/_posts/2021-07-11-matchmaking.md

 title: "Matchmaking"
 author: "Sam"
 ---
 Matchmaking is now available at the [Backgammon Network](https://www.bkgmn.net).
-Select "Find an opponent" and the matchmaker will pair you with another player.
+Select "Find an opponent" and the matchmaker will automatically pair you with another player.

 <div class="embed-container noprint">
     <div class="video-responsive noprint">